-If the Player is unsuccessful on their ground of challenge the Tribunal shall impose the sanction outlined in the Penalty Notice, shall impose a fine as set out in 7.4 and shall increase the suspension by an additional match if it considers that the ground(s) for the challenge was unreasonable and/or frivolous.
+If the Player is unsuccessful on their ground of challenge the Tribunal shall impose the sanction outlined in the Penalty Notice, shall impose a fine as set out in 7.4 and shall increase the suspension by an additional match (or increase the fine to 1.5 times the amount stated in the case of Grade A offences) if it considers that the ground(s) for the challenge was unreasonable and/or frivolous.
 As an example, a Penalty Notice which specifies a one (1) Match suspension may be increased to a two (2) Match suspension if the Tribunal considers that the ground(s) for the challenge was unreasonable and/or frivolous.